Metropolia-Garage-Club/project-template/README.md

 This is a repository created to serve as a standard template for all official Metropolia Garage projects.
 In this repository, you can find the standard project folder structure, project documentation template and guide as well as introduction to how to use git and github.

-## REPLACE THIS MD WITH DEPLOYMENT INSTRUCTIONS!
+### REPLACE THIS MD WITH DEPLOYMENT INSTRUCTIONS!

-Your deployment instructions should include image of a program flowchart!
+Your deployment instructions must include image of a program flowchart!

-Your deployment instructions must be comprehensive enough for someone unfamiliar with your work to get it running.
+Your deployment instructions must be comprehensive enough for someone unfamiliar with your work to get it running!

 ### Required work for course credits

-If you are doing project work for AIoT / Robo -garages as part of a course, there are few requirements that **you must fulfill:**
+If you are doing project work for AIoT / Robo -garages as part of a course, there are few requirements that **you must fulfill**:

 #### Documentation requirements